megai2/d912pxy/README.md

   4. Install the regular version
   5. Run the game again and wait for the shaders to recompile (this will take 3-15 minutes depending on situation / hardware)
   6. If the error is not fixed post your issue [here](https://github.com/megai2/d912pxy/issues/15) with a description on how to reproduce the visual error

+## Case 4

+  Unnatural performance drops

+**Solution**

+  1. Check that you not hit VRAM or RAM limits.
+If you hit it, do not report anything about performance.
+  2. Test performance only on clean d912pxy, without any chainload / overlay.
+I can't take care about other code.
+  3. Check original DX9 first!
+If original setup have unnatural drop of performance in your suggested scanario, it may be dependent on game engine, not DX9 or DX12.
+  3. **Be shure that there is nothing on your system eating your own precious computational power.**
+  3.1.
+Antiviruses - mostly working on a realtime, they eat ton of performance.
+Solution: turn them off when you testing performance
+  3.2.
+Windows 10 bloatware - updates,updates of updates, installer of updates, installer of modules that install modules installing updates, collectors, inner background tasks, faulty self restarting apps that generates reports and all other things.
+  Solution: Wait for a "quiet" time on your system or optimize it either by hand or by some tools.
+  3.3.
+Other programs in background - commonly there is something running, like web browser.
+Solution: turn this programms off when you testing performance.
+  4. **Be shure that your hardware is healthy**
+  4.1.
+Cooling systems are clean and effective.
+  4.2.
+HDD/SSD are working without hitches.
+  4.3.
+No other hardware related issues.
+  5. Install Release_pp by installer (Use standart release?
+N => 2)
+  6. Run game, try to repeat performance drop 2-3 times, better with a time markers from game start.
+  7. Exit game properly, with no crash.
+  8. Report [here](https://github.com/megai2/d912pxy/issues/67) with a logfile from P7logs and performance_graph.png from game root folder.

 # Support developer